pmcgrenery/WxBrief/README.md

 Readability is particularly important for this application, especially the ability to distinguish between 0(zero) and O. It is also favourable to have a font that is recognisable for the intended users.

 On most aircraft, the font used for METAR, TAF and SIGMET printouts is similar to IBM Plex Mono.
-See below an example of the printouts.
+See below for an example of the printouts.

 <img src="docs/metar-sample.png">